MapReduce: Theoretical background

 The operations of MapReduce deal with two types: the type A of input data being mapped, and the type B of output data being reduced.

-Map operation takes individual values of type A and produces, for each a:A a value b:B; Reduce operation requires a binary operation • defined on values of type B; it consists of folding all available b:B to a single value.
+The Map operation takes individual values of type A and produces, for each a:A a value b:B; The Reduce operation requires a binary operation • defined on values of type B; it consists of folding all available b:B to a single value.

-From basic requirements point of view, any MapReduce operation must involve the ability to arbitrarily regroup data being reduced.
-Such a requirement amounts to two properties of operation •:
+From a basic requirements point of view, any MapReduce operation must involve the ability to arbitrarily regroup data being reduced.
+Such a requirement amounts to two properties of the operation •: